You are here

 What is the most important information I should know about ANDROGEL 1.62%?

-Signs and symptoms of early puberty in a child may include:
+• Signs and symptoms of early puberty in a child when they come in direct contact with ANDROGEL 1.62% may include:

-Signs and symptoms of exposure to ANDROGEL 1.62% in women may include:
+Signs and symptoms in women when they come in direct contact with ANDROGEL 1.62% may include:

-• To lower the risk of transfer of ANDROGEL 1.62% from your body to others, you should follow these important instructions:
+1. To lower the risk of transfer of ANDROGEL 1.62% from your body to others, follow these important instructions:

 • Apply ANDROGEL 1.62% only to your shoulders and upper arms that will be covered by a short sleeve t-shirt.